protolambda/lmd-ghost/README.md

 ## Simulation

-There is a simulated chain, in the `sim` package, with some constants & parameters.
-And then there is a few more parameters in the usage of this chain in the `lmd_ghost_experiment.go` file.
+There is a simulation, in the `sim` package, with a config struct.
+The simulation is started from the `lmd_ghost_experiment.go` file, where the config values are specified.

+Config: check out `sim/config.go` for documentation on all the different config options.

 The simulation code is a work-in-progress, we are discussing parameters in an issue on the specs repo, here: https://github.com/ethereum/eth2.0-specs/issues/570